Signing of the Constitution

 While larger states wanted voting powers to be proportional to their larger populations, smaller states insisted on equal representation.
 George Mason proposed a compromise that is still with us today.

 Under his Connecticut compromise, there would be one representative from each state in the senate, but seats would be based on population in the house of representatives.
-George Mason signed all four of the continental association, the declaration of independence, the articles of confederation, and the constitution.
+George Mason signed the continental association, the declaration of independence, the articles of confederation, but not the constitution.

 James Wilson argued against an executive committee and argued that a single executive should have absolute power to veto any laws the legislature proposed.
 Other people did not like this proposal because it would give one individual too much power, and they might not use it justly.
 Wilson argued that the single executive should be elected directly by American citizens.